 Bus service is available to Livingston via Streamline Bus to and from Bozeman.
 Your easiest way to get around is by car, though, particularly if you want to see any attractions located outside the city center of Livingston.

-Now that you’re itching to go to Livingston, here are the top 8 things you must do when visiting Livingston plus a fun day trip idea from Livingston.
+Now that you’re itching to go to Livingston, here are the top things you must do when visiting Livingston.
+These tips also will help you plan a great day trip to Livingston from Bozeman.

 Livingston Depot Center

-Much of Livingston’s history is tied to the railroad.
-At one point Livingston’s train station served as the gateway point for travelers going to Yellowstone National Park.
+Much of Livingston’s history is tied to the railroad, and specifically the Northern Pacific Railway.
+At one point Livingston’s train station served as the original gateway point for travelers going to Yellowstone National Park.
 It also was a prominent hub between Seattle and Minneapolis.

 Today, you can learn more about this history and see artifacts from the bygone era of train travel at the Depot Museum at the Livingston Depot Center.